Azure/azure-sdk-for-js/sdk/openai/openai/review/openai.api.md

 }[ResponseFormat];

 // @public
-export type AudioResultFormat = "json"
+export type AudioResultFormat =
+/** This format will return an JSON structure containing a single \"text\" with the transcription. */ "json"
 /** This format will return an JSON structure containing an enriched structure with the transcription. */
 | "verbose_json"
 /** This will make the response return the transcription as plain/text. */